Meats and Sausages

 Spices

-Ingredients such as starch, coloring, or soy protein concentrate are usually not added to high grade sausages.
+Ingredients such as starch, coloring, or soy protein concentrate are usually not added to high-grade sausages.
 Food colorings are added to meat products such as ribs or duck, however, their use in sausages is not widespread.

 Manufacturing Process

-The manufacturing process follows the same basic sausage making procedure:
+The manufacturing process follows the same basic sausage-making procedure:

 Grinding/cutting – meat is cut by hand or ground through ¼” (6 mm) plate.

 Drying – the sausages are rinsed and hung to dry.
 Like other traditionally made dry sausages, for example Spanish chorizo or Italian salami, Chinese dry sausages must be dried until they lose about 35% moisture.
-This, of course, is dependent on diameter of a sausage, temperature, humidity and airflow.
-In home conditions these parameters are difficult to control.
-Because Chinese sausages are usually stuffed into small diameter casings (~ 25 mm), the drying process is relatively short and drying temperature can fluctuate within a wide range, but should stay below 50° C (122° F).
-Of course, it is taken for granted that proper amount of salt (~ 3.0%) and maximum allowed by law percentage of sodium nitrite/sodium nitrate (cure 2 or cure 1) is introduced.
-The advantage of drying small diameter sausages at such a high temperature is that after drying for 1-2 days most of bacteria is dead and the finished sausage is microbiologically stable and safe for consumption.
-However, such a high temperature cannot be applied to sausages stuffed into larger casings, for example 40-60 mm, as the heat will create a hard surface area and the moisture inside the sausage will not be able to evaporate.
-It should be reminded that the sausages dry from inside out.
+This, of course, is dependent on the diameter of a sausage, temperature, humidity, and airflow.
+Since Chinese sausages are usually stuffed into small diameter casings (~ 25 mm), the drying process is relatively short, so drying temperature can fluctuate within a wide range, but should stay below 50° C (122° F).
+Of course, it is taken for granted that the proper amount of salt (~ 3.0%) and maximum allowed by law percentage of sodium nitrite/sodium nitrate (cure 2 or cure 1) is introduced.
+The advantage of drying small-diameter sausages at such a high temperature is that after drying for 1-2 days, most of the bacteria is dead and the finished sausage is microbiologically stable and safe for consumption.
+However, such a high temperature cannot be applied to sausages stuffed into larger casings, for example, 40-60 mm, as the heat will create a hard surface area and the moisture will not be able to evaporate.
+It should be remembered that the sausages dry from inside out.
 Depending on the type of la sausages, they are commonly dried by air or mild roasting at temperatures close to but below 50° C (122° F) for about 3-4 days.
-This range of temperatures lies inside danger zone and is well suited for bacteria growth and this is why a sodium nitrite (Cure 1) and a larger percentage of salt (2.5-3.0%) are added.
-A finished dry sausage loses about 40% of its original weight (water) which makes it microbiologically stable as bacteria need water for survival.
-Dry sausage can be stored at room temperature.
+This range of temperatures lies inside the danger zone and is well-suited for bacteria growth.
+This is why a sodium nitrite (Cure 1) and a larger percentage of salt (2.5-3.0%) are added.
+A finished dry sausage loses about 40% of its original weight (water) whi

-Storing - the dry sausages can be kept for several months at room temperatures.
+Storing - the dry sausages can be kept for several months at room temperature.
 Chinese employ an ingenious way of marking grades and quality of their sausages by using a differently colored hanging strings.
-Lap Cheong sausage which is only partially dried is not safe to consume and must be cooked to at least 59° C (137° F) before serving.
-The problem is a possibility of contracting a trichinella spiralis round worm that is known to be present in pigs and wild game.
+Lap Cheong sausage, which is only partially dried is not safe to consume and must be cooked to at least 59° C (137° F) before serving.
+The problem is the possibility of contracting a trichinella spiralis round worm that is known to be present in free-ranging pigs and wild game.
 In Europe, each slaughtered pig is inspected for “trichinae” before it enters distribution channels, in the USA it is assumed that commercially raised pigs are free of the worm due to their carefully prepared commercial diet.
 However, a pig raised on a farm eats anything it can find and may be infected with a worm.
 Trichinella spiralis worm is easily destroyed by heating pork meat to 59° C (137° F) or by freezing it for a prescribed amount of time before processing.

 A typical composition of a standard Lap Cheong sausage recipe: